-The MAPAIS membership identified the following activities as high priorities for 2023.
-This is not an exclusive list, and it is in no particular order.
+The MAPAIS membership identified the following activities as high priorities for 2024.
+This is not an exclusive list, and priorities are listed in no particular order.
 Projects that address other AIS management topics will also be considered.

 • Develop outreach and educational materials for classrooms and specific populations (K-Gray) to prevent the introduction and spread of AIS.